TAG-UTD/tag-utd.github.io/README.md

 here:

 ```
+git submodule init
+git submodule update
 npm install
 ```

+The first two commands initializes submodules (the theme files are found as a separate repository), and then performs a checkout of those submodules.
+Then we install all the node modules needed for hexo.
 This assumes that you have node-js installed, and that it is on your path.
 You may also need to type in the following to install hexo-cli on your path:

 ```
 npm install -g hexo-cli